Swedish Gambling Authority Review

 About The Swedish Gambling Authority

 The Swedish Gambling Authority – in their own words – is ‘responsible for ensuring that the Swedish gaming and gambling market is legal, safe, and reliable.’
-They issue operators with gambling permits and licenses for all types of gambling activities in Sweden, and the Authority is controlled by the Ministry of Finance.
+They issue operators with gambling permits and licenses for all types of gambling activities in Sweden, and the Authority is controlled by the MInistry of Finance.
 Its board is appointed directly by the Government.

 The Authority carries out a number of duties, including:

-- Providing consumers with resources and tools necessary to maintain a transparent and balanced gambling market, while also working hard to minimise the risk of negative social effects from which gambling may cause.
+- Providing consumers with resources and tools necessary to maintain a transparent and balanced gambling market, while also working hard to minimize the risk of negative social effects from which gambling may cause.

 - Working with relevant law enforcement bodies to reduce the number of illegal gambling and lottery businesses.